TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

   * MiniStore is small cylinder plumbed in reverse to act as a heat store / "combi"
   * Expansion vessel, no buffer
-  * Single open heating circuit, DHW circuit with switch between the two
+  * Single open heating circuit, DHW circuit with ESBE switch between the two
 * Install date
   * Either earlier week where they would be working two jobs, so Damon only available some of the time
   * Dedicated week end of September